 Minnesota and Wisconsin We provide this information as a free service for couples.
 You can depend on this information to be accurate and updated 2018.

-It is the responsibility of each couple to obtain their own marriage license in the required time prior to their marriage.
+It is the responsibility of each couple to obtain their own marriage license in the required time prior to their wedding day.
 Below are some of the important guidelines set by MN and WI.
 It is best to contact your county clerk for any changes that may occur in marriage license requirements.
 Couples must present their wedding license to their officiant on the day they are married

 It is the responsibility of the officiant to receive the license from the couple on their wedding day, to be sure it is properly filled out, and then the officiant is legally responsible to submit it within 3 days.

 Name Change – No Fee!
 There is no fee associated with your name change if that change is made at the time you apply for your wedding license.